quicwg/ops-drafts/draft-ietf-quic-manageability.md

 The packet number field is always present in the QUIC packet header in version 1; however, it is always encrypted.
-The encryption key for packet number protection on handshake packets sent before cryptographic context establishment is specific to the QUIC version, while packet number protection on subsequent packets uses secrets derived from the end-to-end cryptographic context.
+The encryption key for packet number protection on Initial packets -- which are sent before cryptographic context establishment -- is specific to the QUIC version, while packet number protection on subsequent packets uses secrets derived from the end-to-end cryptographic context.
 Packet numbers are therefore not part of the wire image that is visible to on-path observers.

 ## Version Negotiation and Greasing {#version}